DIJIT: A Robotic Head for an Active Observer: Previous Work

 Just as humans use saccades to fixate different locations of interest in the visual scene, robotic heads must decide ``where to look next'' and execute that motion.
 In biological systems, these motions are known as saccades or saccadic motions.
 We briefly review existing methods proposed for saccadic motion for robotic heads.
 We concentrate on how to actually redirect an individual camera, rather than on the problem of where to look next.
 For a review of where the head should attend, see~\cite{SaliencyModels}.

 In biological systems, saccades often take place in multiple phases.
-A primary saccade drives the eye to the direction of interest, and sometimes this is followed by a corrective saccade to refine the motion executed in the primary saccade.
+A primary saccade drives the eye to the direction of interest, and this can be followed by a corrective saccade to refine the motion executed in the primary saccade.
 See~\cite{corrective_saccade} for a review on corrective saccades.
-Machine systems can also benefit from a multi-stage saccade strategy.
-This can be due to a number of factors, including errors in mapping from camera measurements to motor commands to backlash in the mechanical motion system in the head.
+Machine systems can also benefit from a multi-stage saccade strategy to deal with errors in mapping from camera measurements to motor commands to backlash in the mechanical motion system used.
 Here, we concentrate on primary saccades, but also touch on corrective saccades as appropriate.

 Some saccade execution methods (e.g.,~\cite{antonelli_learning_2015, vanOpstal}) model the kinematics, dynamics, and/or optics of the robot, typically requiring substantial time for training and/or execution; Other methods (e.g.,~\cite{antonelli_learning_2015, schenck_robot_2013, wilson_integration_2015}) train neural networks to learn saccade strategies, which requires extensive data collection and training.
-The approach presented for DIJIT uses an approach similar to the one developed for COG~\cite{maes_self-taught_1996} in terms of assigning the appropriate motor values to candidate fixation points; however, they report 90 minutes of processing time for calibration, limiting the applicability of the approach.
-They utilize an online learning approach, whereas the approach proposed here utilizes homographies to solve the task without extensive training.
+The novelty of our approach is that it uses homography mappings between images collected in a fast calibration data collection stage to assign appropriate motor values to each pixel $\mathbf{t}$ in the viewed image, so that when the motors move to those values, the camera fixates on the point corresponding to pixel $\mathbf{t}$.
+The approach presented for COG~\cite{maes_self-taught_1996} is the most similar to our approach in terms of assigning motor values to pixels in the image, where they utilize an online learning method to create a saccade map.
+However, they report 90 minutes of processing time for calibration, limiting the applicability of the approach; whereas, our method takes less than three minutes for calibration of each camera.
+Our method is faster than other reported methods, and in terms of accuracy, it is more accurate or comparable to other methods, see Section~\ref{experiments}.